KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-weconnectid by NikolasRupp](https://github.com/NikolasRupp/MMM-weconnectid)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - node_helper.js: Line 3, Column 7: 'once' is assigned a value but never used. (rule: no-unused-vars)

 ### [MMM-WeeklySchedule by pinsdorf](https://github.com/pinsdorf/MMM-WeeklySchedule)